 Summer Math is an opportunity to take the required sophomore-year core math class in an intensive format during the summer.

 What Classes Are Offered?

 The required sophomore-level course Mathematics 82 (Differential Equations) will be offered as an alternative to taking that course during the fall of your sophomore year.
 Course information is available on the math department course descriptions page.

 When Is Summer Math Being Offered in 2021?
 Who Will Be Teaching?

-Professors typically have office hours in the afternoon, with tutoring available in the afternoon and evenings.
+Professors have daily office hours and there are grutors available during the afternoon and evening hours.

 Why Do Students Take Summer Math?